 This plan has been designed by Fitness Aspirations Limited.
-It is for a beginner or novice runner who is looking to complete their first marathon, while also making sure the day is as enjoyable as possible.
+It is for a runner who has some running and training experience.

 Before starting the plan, you should be able to run or run/walk for 45 minutes.
 An example of a run/walk ratio would be running for 4 minutes and walking for 1 minute.
-Early on in the training, walk any hills if you need to.
-The plan includes a 4 week lead-in plan to get you ready for 16 weeks of progressive training.
+Early on in training walk any hills if you need to.
+We have included a four week lead-in plan to get you ready for the 16 weeks of progressive training.

 Your training needs to fit in with your availability each week.
 Think carefully about your work, family and social commitments.
 The goal is to: